codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ### 20190326 - Day 67 (Tuesday)

-Which I could start coding earlier in the day and would have less busy mornings with stuff.
+Which I could start coding earlier in the day and would have less busy mornings with stuff :weary:

 #### Today's progress:

 1. Still adding the content in the Tech Doc project (yep, another day of that, but things are moving on!)
-1. Hope to do something about the Bull projects :bull:
+1. Hope to do something about the Bull projects :ox:

 ---